sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/DefiningAdvancedSpecies/GridSpecies.md

 Instead of using the `species` keyword, use the keyword `grid` to declare a grid species.
 The grid species has exactly the same facets of the regular species, plus some others.
 To declare a grid, you have to specify the number of columns and rows first.
 You can do it two different ways:

-Using the two facets `weight:` and `height:` to fix the number of cells (the size of each cells will be determined thanks to the environment dimension).
+Using the two facets `width:` and `height:` to fix the number of cells (the size of each cells will be determined thanks to the environment dimension).

 ```
 grid my_grid width:8 height:10 {